-Where large vehicles have to reverse, measures for reducing risks to pedestrians must be considered and whatever measures are adopted, a safe system of work should operate at all times.
+Where large vehicles must reverse, measures for reducing risks to pedestrians must be considered and whatever measures are adopted, a safe system of work should operate at all times.
 This should be outlined in the relevant department risk assessments.

-Mental Health Awareness
+Mental Health Awareness\

-The School has a Staff Welfare Officer (Assistant Head).
-The School will create a separate staff policy to outline the requirements for the awareness of, and provision for Staff Mental Health within the workplace.
+The School has created a separate policy to outline the requirements for the awareness of, and provision for colleagues Mental Health within the workplace.